Imaginary Time Propagation on a Quantum Chip: Discussion of the results obtained on the IBM system

 \section{Discussion of the results obtained on the IBM system}

-We tested the validity of method presented in this paper running the code in Fig.~\ref{gate_Hyl} of the main text on different free access IBM Quantum Experience machines~\cite{IBM_quantum_exp}.
-In particular we tested the following QPUs: $ibmq\_16\_melbourne QPU$, $ibmq\_ourense$, ibmqx2, $ibmq\_essex$ and the IBM QPU simulator ($ibmq\_qasm\_simulator$).
-All tests were performed using 8192 shots starting from the $\frac{1}{\sqrt{2}} \left( \ket{0}+\ket{1} \right) $ state.\\ The numerical results are shown in Tab.
-S2 with the theoretical results of the application of $U(\tau)$.
-Normalized probabilities are plotted in Fig.~\ref{S7}.\\ There are evidently different degrees of approximation to the exact solution in the results from different machines.
-The discrepancies can be attributed to errors of IBM compiler that approximates the gates in Fig.~\ref{gate_Hyl} on the elementary gates of different QPU and the noise of different machines.
-The contribution of the noise is more visible in the probability for the $\ket{00}$ state (see Tab.
-S2) where the values are systematically larger than the expected ones, probably because of the relaxation processes, such as the decay from the excited level to ground state level, occurring in the QPU.
+We tested the validity of the method presented in this paper running the code in Fig.~\ref{gate_Hyl} of the main text on different free access IBM Quantum Experience machines~\cite{IBM_quantum_exp}.\\ All tests were performed using 8192 shots starting from the $\ket{x}=\frac{1}{\sqrt{2}} \left( \ket{0}+\ket{1} \right) $ state.
+The initial fidelity with the GS is $0.361$, the trial energy $E_T=E_0$ and $\tau\,=\,15$ Hartee$^{-1}$.
+The numerical results are shown in Table~\ref{tab:ibm} for different QPUs.
+The errors of the QPUs were reported in the same table.